 Following a period in which there were constraints on the Company due to the difficult and challenging developments in the iron ore global market, the Board decided to operate on a streamlined basis.
-This has resulted in the Board consisting of only three Directors.
 As part of such streamlined approach the audit committee, the remuneration committee and the Health, Safety, Social and Environment Committee have been discontinued and the duties and responsibilities which were delegated to them have reverted to the Board.
 As previously, responsibility for nominations to the Board continues to be reserved to the Board; consequently no nominations committee has been put in place (Code Provisions 17 and 23).
 The Board is also responsible for monitoring the activities of the executive management team.